 Honors & Leadership

 Matthew is an active community volunteer advocate of the United Way of the Midlands.
 He is currently serving as a member of the Community Impact Committee and the Young Leaders Society.
-Matthew, his wife Haylee, and their sons, MJ (Matthew Jr.) and Joshua, live in Lexington and attend church at Midtown Fellowship: Lexington.
+Matthew also serves as a member of the Glenforest School Board.
+Glenforest School is a K-12 independent non-profit day school that provides high quality instruction to increase the academic skills and social competence of students with disabilities.
+Matthew, his wife Haylee, and their sons, MJ (Matthew Jr.), Joshua, and Caleb live in Lexington and attend church at Mt.
+Horeb UMC.

 Seminars & Speaking Engagements

 - One Day, Many Solutions Columbia5.4.16